corbin1988/marketing/README.md

 - What are their strengths and weaknesses (e.g. quality, price, service, payment terms, location, reputation, etc.)?
 - How do you compare to your competitors and how will they react to your entry into the market?
 - What factors is there that could increase or reduce competition?

+### What is your target market?

+Accurate identification and analysis of the target market enables you to develop an effective overall marketing strategy.
+The information will assist in determining business size  (output requirements), distrubution channels, pricing, promotion strategy, and other marketing decisions.

+Target market issues included:

+- What is the overall market size?
+Number of potential customers and physical boundaries?
+- Which segment of the market is the most attractive in terms of future growth potential, ease of entry, competition, profitpotential, and overall risk?
+- How do products generally get to the customer?
+- What is the current dollar value or quantity of the product/service being sold into each segment of the market?
+- What social, technical, environmental or economic changes are taking place withinthe market and how will they impact sales?

 ## Data Collection Methods